 Later in the day I attended a social/professional luncheon.
 While there I felt strong social pressure on me from a group of people to play a role that is not who I am.
 I didn't like it.
 I fought against a stiffening I felt building in me.
 I was building and fighting not to build an inner wall around who I am.
 I relaxed as I moved away from them but couldn’t when I was with them.
 With them I was polite, pleasant and guarded behind a mask.
-If the façade slipped a little, and I felt the real me emerging, I was hit with stress.
+If the façade slipped a little, and I felt the real me emerging, I felt stress in my body.

 A powerful recovery guideline is, withdraw from what shuts me down and approach what opens me up.
 I followed this guideline and left the gathering early.

 Even away from the group I still had to clear myself of negative energy and get to me again.
-I thought I'd like to hear some goodl ive jazz.
-When I explored jazz events in Los Angeles they were starting too late for me, or were far away or cost more than I wanted to pay.
+I thought I'd like to hear some good live jazz.
+When I explored jazz events in Los Angeles they were starting too late for me, or were too far away or cost more than I wanted to pay.

 Meanwhile my two dogs were itching to go to the park.
 My energy was up enough to take them.